-The first few pages of Self & Unself (a bit hard — as foundations have to be) which explain the catastrophic limitations of what I define as ‘literalism’ — the root worldview which has governed our civilisation for ten millennia, and which has manifested as various branches — theism and atheism, dualism and monism, subjectivism and objectivism, idealism and realism — which appear to be antagonistic opposites, but which are, fundamentally, the same.
+These are first few pages of Self & Unself which explain the catastrophic limitations of what I define as ‘literalism’ — the root worldview which has governed our civilisation for ten millennia, and which has manifested as various branches — theism and atheism, dualism and monism, subjectivism and objectivism, idealism and realism — which appear to be antagonistic opposites, but which are, fundamentally, the same.
 Only when the common thread between all these lies is identified, can the truth, in radical opposition to it, be understood.

 Ego made this world.
 Ego and world are each a metaphor for the other, with a common origin which, when consciously experienced, can free the individual self from both.
 This experience is neither objective nor subjective—it is what I call panjective—which means it can neither be literally described nor solipsistically moodied up, only gestured towards; by critically exploring what it is not and by metaphorically describing what it is like.
 This is what the present work does.

 To put this another way, reality is ultimately mysterious, a mystery that is everywhere you look—because it is that which is looking.
 This doesn’t mean that unmysterious thought—the kind that reasons about subjective impressions and objective things—is useless, or that the facts that it handles are illusions.
 It means that such thought reaches a limit beyond which it cannot pass.
 Something else has to cross over, a something else which, obviously enough, cannot be expressed with the thought it had to leave behind.
 If it does think, or reason, or attempt to express itself, it has to do it in another way; through the means of expression we call metaphor.
 And again, this is what this book aims to do…

 There is a self here reading these words, which I call me.
 It is a caused, three-dimensional fact existing in what I call space and passing through or changing in what I call time.